jwr14/1.Threadster/README.md

 	in 2 second intervals and the other in 3 second intervals.
 A semaphore is used to maintain thread access to the critical sections in both printing functions.

-Lessons learned:
-	- How to create and manage threads
-	- How to use semaphores to maintain access to critical sections
-	- Experience with Linux
-	- How to create a Makefile
-	- Experience with the C language